-Advertisers, along with media agencies, increasingly feel the need to collect first party data.
+Brands and media increasingly feel the need to collect first party data.
 But what is it exactly?

-First party data is data directly collected by advertisers and media agencies.
+First party data is the data which is directly collected by advertisers and media agencies.
 This can include data from behaviors, actions or interests demonstrated across their website(s), or subscription data for instance.

 Next to this, there’s also second and third party data.
 Second party data is essentially someone else’s first party data (e.g. one of your partners who agrees to share their customer data with you).
 While third party data are mostly aggregated data (cut into segments and made anonymous) that you can purchase from larger, specialized companies (data providers).

 According to a study by Quantcast and Iligo, 65% of the respondents say first party data is the best stuff.
 The point of focusing on this type of data is pretty obvious:

 - Data is more qualitative because they correspond exactly to what the advertiser needs;

 - Privacy and data protection are easier to ensure;

 - Saving money, whereas purchasing databases from third companies can have a considerably higher cost.